|

 group) with disparate parts, responsibilities, capabilities,

+and levels of performance?
 Question: “Why can’t you be

 like your brother?”
 Answer: “Why do you like him